 - i.
 If an employee or contractor has a Confirmed Case of COVID-19, they should notify their supervisor immediately and identify areas of the County facility(s) where they spent 15 minutes or more over the last 48 hours. - ii.
-The employee or contractor should also request and provide to their supervisor confirmation from medical personnel of the Confirmed Case of COVID-19 as soon as it can be reasonably obtained. - iii.
+The employee or contractor should provide to their supervisor confirmation of their positive test result or confirmation from medical personnel of the Confirmed Case of COVID-19 as soon as it can be reasonably obtained. - iii.
 Medical advice to the employee or contractor should come from a medical doctor or public health authority. - iv.
-The employee or contractor should follow the guidance on isolation from the CDC as well as Section VI (Isolation and Quarantine Guidance).
+The employee or contractor should follow the guidance on isolation from the CDC as well as Section VI (Isolation and Quarantine Guidance). - v.
+If telework is possible, isolating employee may telework.
+If telework is not an option, employee may use Expanded Paid Sick Leave (EPSL) Bank.